msafi/opengash/README.md

 # opengash for Google Analytics
 If you have multiple websites using Google Analytics, you might wish to have a single screen where you could see how all of your websites are performing over several different periods of time.

 That's what opengash is for.
-See this screenshot:
+See this clickable screenshot:

 ![opengash screenshot](docs/screenshot.png?raw=true)